wOOOt/firstTrigger/README.md

   * How this loop works:
     * In human terms, the loop says "for every Account in our trigger, repeat all the code within these brackets".
     * A for loop does the following:
-      1. Creates a variable that represents one record out of a list
+      1. Creates a variable that represents one record out of a list.
-      2. Iterates across every record in the list, assigning it to the variable
+      2. Iterates across every record in the list, assigning it to the variable.
-      3. Repeats all the code within its brackets for each record
+      3. Repeats all the code within its brackets for each record.
         * `acc` is a variable we're assigning to every Account going through our trigger.
 We precede it with Account because the variable `acc` is always an Account.
         * `Trigger.new` is the list of every account going through our trigger.
 Since our trigger runs after insert, `Trigger.new` is every account currently being inserted, which could be one or many accounts.
 3. Your trigger should now look like this: